-A Minor scale
+A Minor scale for guitar.

-The A Minor is a seven-note scale, also called natural A Minor.
+The A Minor is a seven-note scale, also called Natural A Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always A tones.
 In the two-octave pattern, the first root note is on the 6th string, 5th fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

-The A Minor scale consist of seven notes.
+The A Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 2 - 2 from the first note to the next octave.

 The A Minor is relative to C Major.
 Both scales include the same notes but their tonal center differ.

-The A# Minor is identical with the A# Aeolian mode.
+The A Minor is identical with the A Aeolian mode.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: